Imago

 “Pat Fitzgerald has emerged as the target of Michigan State’s coaching search, sources confirm to ESPN.
 The sides are working toward a deal, which is expected to be finalized in the near future. @freep first reported Fitzgerald as the planned hire,” ESPN’s Pete Thamel said on X.

-This move comes in right after former head coach Jonathan Smith’s firing.
+This move comes on the heels of the firing of former head coach Jonathan Smith.
 Smith ended his MSU tenure with a 9-15 overall record and a 4-14 mark in the Big Ten, despite coming in with Oregon State’s momentum.

 ADVERTISEMENT